 You say: “He is free to make up whatever definition of ‘profit’ he wants.”
 This is the Humpty Dumpty delusion.
 The foundational concepts have to be CONSISTENTLY defined.
 For details see my comment on your blog.

 The Wikipedia definition is micro, we are talking here about the economy as a whole.
 The MOST ELEMENTARY macro profit definition is Qm=C−Yw.
 This equation gets longer when government and foreign trade and investment expenditures are included.
 From macroeconomics, one arrives at microeconomics by successive DIFFERENTIATION.
-Differentiation is top-down, aggregation is bottom-up.
-The methodologically correct way is to start with macrofoundations and then to differentiate.
+Differentiation is top-down, and aggregation is bottom-up.
+The methodologically correct way is to start with macrofoundations and then differentiate.
 Because of this, the Profit Law is the SAME in national accounting and theory.
 It cannot be otherwise!
 Monetary profit is an objective and measurable variable and as hard as any variable in physics.
 It is only economists’ brains that are mushy.

 Kakarot-Handtke, E. (2015a).
 Essentials of Constructive Heterodoxy: Profit.
 SSRN Working Paper Series, 2575110: 1–18.
 URL